Veru Inc. (VERU) Reveals an Earnings Mystery

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at VERU starting from FISCH HARRY, who purchase 5,000 shares at the price of $2.76 back on Aug 26.
-After this action, FISCH HARRY now owns 864,025 shares of Veru Inc., valued at $13,800 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at VERU starting from STEINER MITCHELL SHUSTER, who sale 250,000 shares at the price of $9.69 back on Dec 16.
+After this action, STEINER MITCHELL SHUSTER now owns 7,184,767 shares of Veru Inc., valued at $2,421,625 using the latest closing price.

-Greco Michele, the CAO and CFO of Veru Inc., purchase 5,000 shares at $2.65 during a trade that took place back on Aug 24, which means that Greco Michele is holding 96,178 shares at $13,233 based on the most recent closing price.
+BARNETTE K GARY, the Chief Scientific Officer of Veru Inc., sale 100,000 shares at $10.65 during a trade that took place back on Dec 16, which means that BARNETTE K GARY is holding 0 shares at $1,064,510 based on the most recent closing price.

 Stock Fundamentals for VERU